Looking for the best 2D game engine for your next project?

 Recommended if you want to make web-based games.

 Totally free and open-source.
 Your games will mostly be played in browser and on mobile, although it’s possible to make them work on desktop with a few tweaks.

-Corona is a mostly free game engine that is more focused towards building mobile games, although you can build for a variety of platforms (see “Price” section below).
+Solar2D is a free and open-source game engine that is more focused towards building mobile games, although you can build for a variety of platforms.